p/seriamp/docs/implementation-notes/yamaha.md

 because the receiver continues to refer to its inputs by their canonical names throughout the API responses and the only place where the user-supplied label even shows up is just in the operation to retrieve this label.

+## Commands in Pure Direct Mode

+Some commands, for example selecting a DSP program, are not applicable in Pure Direct mode.
+When Pure Direct mode is enabled, these commands are accepted by the receiver but are ignored and do not produce a response.